ALM-Rangers/Guidance/src/Branching/effective-feature-isolation-on-tfvc.md

 #What's feature isolation?

 The feature isolation strategy allows you work on your features or fix bugs in **feature** branches (also known as “topic branches”) based off your **main** branch, or **dev**, or other central branches.
 It isolates your changes from the rest of your team, allows you to experiment with a feature, and enables easy rollback or merging of changes with your parent branch.

+> [!NOTE]
+>
+> The reference to "feature" is **not** related to the Feature work item type.
+This strategy can be used with Epic, Feature, Program Backlog Item, User Story, or whatever work item type you've defined in your process.

 It’s typical to create one feature branch per feature or bug, but in this strategy, you can create a miscellaneous feature branch to isolate a couple of low risk features.